Frequently Asked Questions

 We are the opposite of a referral service.
 We identify, plan, manage and lead projects to help ensure good outcomes.
 It's hard, detailed and challenging work.

-Hands On Orlando has coordinated and led over 30 community-wide days of service, managed the Hurricane Volunteer Center during Charley, Jeanne and Frances, lead the world in youth volunteer engagement during three Global Youth Service Days, taken community leadership roles in the aftermath of the 9-11 attack and Pulse massacre, and managed projects as large as 6000 people in one day.
+Hands On Orlando has coordinated over 30 community-wide days of service, managed the Hurricane Volunteer Center after Irma, Charley, Jeanne and Frances, taken a leadership roles in the aftermath of the PULSE and 9-11 attacks, managed projects as large as 6000 people in a day, and led the highest levels of participation during three Global Youth Service Days.

 How does Hands On Orlando come up with project ideas?